AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - Both rule 1 and 2 will be applied to all requests sent to `example.org`.
 - Rule 2 is disabled for requests matching `||example.org/page/`, **but rule 1 still works!**

-**Re-matching rules after transforming the url**
+**Re-matching rules after transforming the URL**

-If the `$urltransform` rule is applied to a request, all the rules will be re-evaluated against the new url.
+If the `$urltransform` rule is applied to a request, all the rules will be re-evaluated against the new URL.

 E.g. with the following rules: